 When it comes to selecting a contractor in the first place, do it based on their expertise, experience and competency.
 Talk to referees and make sure they have the appropriate licenses and insurances (don’t just take their word for it – review the documentation yourself).

-Once you’ve engaged them, you have to induct them – before they commence work.
+Once you have engaged them, you have to induct them – before they commence work.
 Take them through all of your WHS/OHS policies and procedures and where appropriate provide the training they need to operate safely.

 From there, you have a responsibility to ensure that they are carrying out their work in accordance with your WHS/OHS policies and the relevant legislation.

-When a contractor has their own employees, things do get a bit more complicated.
+When a contractor has their own employees, things can get a bit more complicated.
 They still have a duty of care to their own workers that isn’t overridden by their arrangement with you.
-This means that there be complex overlaps in the duty of care that need to be understood and documented.
+This means that there can be complex overlaps in the duty of care that need to be both understood and documented.